 No grains nor gluten here — just a whole lot of protein.
-Made with protein powder, Greek yogurt, almond flour and a shot of brewed coffee, these muffins make a terrific grab-and-go breakfast; just pair them with some fruit to round things out.
+Made with protein powder, Greek yogurt, almond flour and a shot of brewed coffee, these muffins make a terrific grab-and-go breakfast.
+Just pair them with some fruit to round things out.

 It’s made in the crockpot, so there’s very little hands-on time.
 I love the mixture of nuts and seeds sprinkled with shredded coconut.
-Sprinkle this in your yogurt or eat on its own.
+Sprinkle this in your yogurt, or eat on its own.

 No crust, no problem.
-This simple take on the classic tomato, basil and mozzarella combo uses fresh veggies, eggs and cheese to make a low-carb breakfast so good, you won’t miss those pesky carbs.
+This simple take on the classic tomato, basil and mozzarella combo uses fresh veggies, eggs and cheese to make a low-carb breakfast so good you won’t miss those pesky carbs.

 These are made with coconut flour, which is packed with healthy benefits.
-These bagels couldn’t be easier to make; just be sure to use a doughnut pan so they don’t spread out too thin.
+These bagels couldn’t be easier to make.
+Just be sure to use a doughnut pan so they don’t spread out too thin.

 Just five ingredients make up your new favorite breakfast.
 Roast the squash, fluff the strands, crack an egg into it, and top with avocado and organic ketchup.
 That’s all there is to this low-carb recipe, but the flavor is out of this world.

 Salty, herby and made with just a handful of fresh ingredients, this low-carb Mediterranean-inspired omelet has it all.
 You likely have all the ingredients on hand already — butter, eggs, cream, feta and pesto — so get thee to the kitchen.

 Cauliflower strikes again!
 Here the cruciferous superstar is “riced” into a dough and then baked into hash brown cups.
-Add the egg, baked until set and enjoy!
+Add the egg, baked until set, and enjoy!

 You will not miss normal pancakes when you get a taste of this vegan, low-carb chickpea version.
 Made with protein-packed chickpea flour, this pancake has its veggies baked right into it.
 Top with salsa, avocado, hummus or hot sauce (or all of them!) for a one-serving breakfast that’s unlike any other.